Document Processing

 Delayed convolution approximation for distinct Van Hove function showing comparison between simulated data and theoretical model

-Correlations in Motion of Atoms in Liquid Argon
+Correlations in the Motion of Atoms in Liquid Argon

-This seminal work validated the use of classical Molecular Dynamics for simulating liquids, revealing the ‘cage effect’ in velocity autocorrelation and establishing the standard predictor-corrector integration algorithms for N-body problems.
+This work validated classical Molecular Dynamics for simulating liquids, revealing the ‘cage effect’ in velocity autocorrelation and establishing predictor-corrector integration algorithms for N-body problems.

 Planetary Science